 We also have short-term payment obligations relating to capital projects we have initiated.
 These commitments represent unconditional payment obligations to pay vendors for services to be rendered or products to be delivered in connection with our capital spending programs.
-At March 31, 2007, we had approximately \$3.7 million in outstanding purchase commitments.
+At September 30, 2007, we had approximately \$27.7 million in outstanding purchase commitments.
 These commitments primarily relate to announced expansions of our DEP South Texas NGL Pipeline System (Phase II) and Mont Belvieu Caverns' storage facility.
-Both expansions are expected to be completed in 2007.
+Both expansions are expected to be completed by the first quarter of 2008.